Consensys/Mahuta/README.md

 - an IPFS node ([go](https://github.com/ipfs/go-ipfs) or [js](https://github.com/ipfs/js-ipfs) implementation)
 - a search engine (currently only ElasticSearch is supported)

-You will need to run those two components first. [see wiki page - run IPFS and ElasticSearch]
+You will need to run those two components first, see [run IPFS and ElasticSearch](mahuta-docs/run_ipfs_and_elasticsearch.md)

 ### Java library